onap/modeling-modelspec/docs/ONAP release 1 spec/im/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ONAP R1 Modeling Specifications
+ONAP Information Model Specifications
 ==============================================

 .. toctree::
    :titlesonly:

-   csar/index
-   im/index
+   service-im